Scorrier: History

 The village is in the Gwennap Mining District of the Cornwall and West Devon Mining Landscape World Heritage Site.
 The name "Scorrier" is first attested as Scoria in 1330.
 It means "mining waste", deriving from the Latin word scoria.

 Tregullow House was a country house that had been passed down through the Williams family, a well-known local family that had made their fortune in the mining of tin and copper.
 At Tregullow there are two Cornish crosses: one of them formerly stood between Ponsanooth and Pengreep and was for a time used as a gatepost.

 Assa Govranckowe 1580, Kyver Ankou circa 1720, is a place on the Penwith – Kerrier boundary near Scorrier.
-Its toponym is derived from keverango (meaning "hundreds").
+Its toponym is derived from keverangow (meaning "hundreds") in the Cornish language.
 Here the four western hundreds of Cornwall meet at one point (Penwith, northwest; Kerrier, southwest; Powder, southeast; Pydar, northeast).

 Scorrier House

 Scorrier House, just south of the village, was built in 1778 by John Williams the Third of the Williams family, from the fortune he made from tin mining; it was substantially enlarged in 1845.